Assault Suit Leynos 2

 is a 1997 Japanese run and gun video game developed by NCS for the Sega Saturn.
-It is a direct sequel to Assault Suit Leynos, for the Mega Drive and is the third title in the Assault Suits series.
+It is a direct sequel to Target Earth for the Sega Genesis, and is the third title in the Assault Suit series.
 It is a side-scrolling mecha shooting game set in the future.

-Plot

-Development

-Assault Suit Leynos was a game for the Mega Drive, and was followed up by a sequel Assault Suit Valken for the Super Famicom.

-The game was developed by NCS and Masaya Games.
+A re-release of the game was announced by City Connection in September 2023, as part of its Saturn Tribute label.
+It was re-released on April 25, 2024, for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and PC.
+New features exclusive to this re-release are a new translation of the game script in English plus device and weapon databases.

 Gameplay

 Much like the original game, Leynos 2 is a 2D mecha action game.

-The player's mech comes equipped with a jet-boost, a dash and a shield, which were upgrades that had to be earned in the original game.
+The player's mech comes equipped with a jet-boost, a dash, and a shield, which were upgrades that had to be earned in the original game.
 Customization can be done before each battle, equipping various items earned through the game.
-There are 50 weapons in total available in the game, as well as options to change the speed, maneuverability and the protective shields of the mech.
+There are 50 weapons in total available in the game, as well as options to change the speed, maneuverability, and protective shields of the mech.
 There are special upgrade devices that alter various characteristics of the player's mech, such as aiming and a radar system.

-A feature of the game is that the camera in the game will zoom in and out to show less or more detail on screen, which is useful given how large some enemies are.
+The game features a camera that zooms in and out to show less or more detail on screen.
 The zoom range is determined by the range of the currently equipped weapon.

-Release
+Development and release

-Assault Suit Leynos 2 was released exclusively in Japan on February 21, 1997 for the Sega Saturn.
+Assault Suit Leynos 2 followed the games Target Earth for the Genesis and Assault Suits Valken (Cybernator in North America, Europe, and Australia) for the Super NES.
+It was developed by NCS and Masaya Games.
+It was released exclusively in Japan on February 21, 1997, for the Sega Saturn.

 Reception

+The game received generally positive review scores from critics.
 Next Generation magazine gave the game 3 out of 5 stars.
-Reviewers for Famitsu gave it 25 out of 40 score.

-Three reviewers from Gamefan gave the game scores of 80, 85, and 83 for an average of 82.6.
+Reviewers for Famitsu gave it 25 out of 40.
+Three reviewers from GameFan gave the game scores of 80, 85, and 83 for an average of 82.6.
 IGN gave it an 8 out of 10.
 GameSpot gave it a 7.3 out of 10.
 Consoles Plus gave the game 88.
 Saturn Power gave it a score of 75.

-The Japanese magazine Sega Saturn Magazine gave it a core of 7/10.
+The Japanese magazine Sega Saturn Magazine gave it a score of 7/10.
 German magazine Maniac scored it well.